Muhammed9991/iApplied/README.md

-# ApplyPal
+# iApplied

 ## 📱 Job Application Tracker App (iOS 18+)

-ApplyPal is a private iOS app designed to help users track job applications and manage CV data efficiently.
+iApplied is a offline iOS app designed to help users track job applications and manage CV data efficiently.
 Built with SwiftUI and The Composable Architecture (TCA), it ensures that the job application process remains organized, timely, and easily accessible, all while keeping user data secure and stored locally with GRDB.

 ---